NilBiescas/Synthesis_Project/README.md

 Before the data is fed into our models, it undergoes a thorough preprocessing.
 This includes cleaning, normalization, and feature extraction, ensuring that our models receive quality data that helps them make the best predictions.

+## Executing the program

+To run the program you will need to do update the path to the data downloaded for the MLP.
+The variable that will need to be changed is found in the main.py file and it is name **pkl_file**.

 ## How to Contribute

 We welcome contributions!
 If you're interested in improving our models, fixing bugs, or adding new features, please feel free to make a pull request.